Bank of America: Profit From A New Age In Security

-More than a million people die in car accidents each year, and more than two million people die at work annually.
+Over a million people die in car accidents each year, and over two million people die at work annually.
 Workplace and auto safety are two of the areas of opportunity that analysts identify in the report.

 Although it’s certainly not a new source of risk, analysts also mention threats posed by the deteriorating environment and potential new human, livestock or produce diseases.

 The stocks that Bank of America recommends as a means to capitalize on the demand for modern security include the following:

 • Qihoo 360 Technology Co Ltd (NYSE: QIHU), China’s top provider of cyber-security

 • Greenbrier Company Inc (NYSE: GBX), producer of next-generation railroad tank cars